Man-portable air-defense system: Overview

 Japanese airmen aiming a Type 91 Kai MANPADS at a mock airborne target in the Pacific Alaskan Range Complex as part of Red Flag – Alaska in 2008.

 MANPADS were developed in the 1950s to provide military ground forces with protection from jet aircraft.
 They have received a great deal of attention, partly because armed terrorist groups have used them against commercial airliners.
 These missiles, affordable and widely available through a variety of sources, have been used successfully over the past three decades, both in military conflicts, by militant groups, and by terrorist organizations.

 Twenty-five countries, including China, Iran, Poland, Russia, Sweden, the United Kingdom and the United States produce man-portable air defense systems.
 Possession, export, and trafficking of such weapons is tightly controlled due to the threat they pose to civil aviation although such efforts have not always been successful.

 The missiles are about 1.5 to 1.8 m in length and weigh about 17 to 18 kg, depending on the model.
-MANPADS generally have a target detection range of about 10 km and an engagement range of about 6 km, so aircraft flying at 6100 m or higher are relatively safe.
+MANPADS generally have a target detection range of about 10 km and an engagement range of about 6 km; aircraft flying at 6100 m or higher are relatively safe.